MarkOverman1216/HiddenTimberFarm/README.md

 Then run "node server.js" at the command line to begin the server, and then navigate to localhost:3000 in your browser to see the HTML home page and proceed from there.

+You will also need to set up and link to your own email address (we used gmail) and update an .env file with the username and password, if you wish to have the Contact Us form function.

 ### Why the Project is Useful ###
 There is a need for this kind of app that serves both stable managers and clients, but that is user-friendly and not cumbersome for smaller operations.
 This app features public-facing pages that market the amenities of the stable; a password-protected stable-manager view that allows for management of a database that contains information about clients (horse owners) and their horses; and a password-protected client view that allows existing boarders to access the stable's calendar of events

 The app also fulfilled a project assignment for University of Kansas Coding Boot Camp, August 2019 to February 2020.
 It provided us with the opportunity to work with the following technologies:

 * HTML5
 * CSS